In

 March through

-September, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from unsafe exposure to UV radiation for ordinary individuals.
+September, with an average maximum UV index of 12, are months with the highest UV index in Chiang Rai.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV rays for the average person.